Depression, Irritability, And Mood: Understanding The Connections

 Irritability and depression

 Some people may miss that irritability is a symptom of depression due to stigma about how it presents itself.
 However, irritability is a common symptom, especially for men.
-Persistent, prolonged, and unprovoked irritability can indicate a chemical imbalance or mood disorder.
+Persistent, prolonged, and unprovoked irritability can indicate a chemical imbalance or a mood disorder.

 Irritability may be more prevalent in depression for certain personality types and in young adults whose hormone levels have not leveled out.
 People with a history of difficulty controlling emotions and dwelling on the past may also experience more irritability and anger as symptoms of depression.
 Although depression anger may be turned inward, some people reflect it outward toward others, including family, partners, and friends.